modelics/Python-Sphere-RCS/readme.md

 * bi-static RCS for one or many spheres with different materials
 * bi-static RCS for one sphere at multiple frequencies

-This library "IN PROGRESS" can handle high frequencies and high conductivities than other publicly available RCS Solvers, such as the KZHU sphere scattering.
+This library can perform calculations at high frequencies and for highly-conductivie materials than other publicly available RCS Solvers such as in [2].
 This is accomplished by employing arbitrary precision arithmetic for critical portions of the calculation.
 The resutls of this library have been cross-validated with numerical solvers.

-The primary application of this library is to provide Radar Cross Section data for a variety of test scenarios (see above).
-This is similar to calculating the back-scattering cross-section used in many plasmonics and atmospheric blah blah blah applications.
-To convert wetween RCS and q_back, use the relation: blah blah blah.

-Also include a section on how to use the arbitrary precision. (upload the bessel_arbitrary_precision.py file)

 &nbsp;